Sentiment Analysis of Tweets Using Python

 Sentiment Analysis is the process of computationally determining whether a piece of content is positive, negative or neutral.
 It is also known as Opinion Mining.

 Sentiment Analysis is mainly used to gauge the views of public regarding any action, event, person, policy or product.
-It has become a very potent weapon even for politicians to assess the public reaction over their statements.
+It has become a very potent weapon even for politicians to assess the public reaction over their statements (also consider checking out this perfect parcel of information for data science degree).
 These days Opinion Mining has reached an advanced stage where several outcomes can be predicted using large datasets and machine learning etc.

 However, in this post, we will restrict ourselves to extracting 1000 tweets about Narendra Modi, Prime Minister of India and do a sentiment analysis and calculate the percentages of Positive, Negative and Neutral Views.